“We all have two choices: we can make a living or we can design a life.”

 A lot of the things you do might have become habits over time.
 Finding the underlying reasons behind a habit can help you figure out if it’s in line with your core values.
 If it is not part of your plan for intentional living, you might want to drop the habit.

 It’s all too easy to fall into the trap of living life by default.
-When you spend most of your time on the daily grind, you might forget what you want out of life.
+When you spend the majority of your time working, it’s easy to lose sight of what you really want out of life.

 You are living intentionally when your core values are consistent with your daily actions.
 So, it is merely a matter of aligning your behaviors with your values.